james7132/no-bull.sh/content/about.md

 title = "About Me"
 +++

 Hi!
-I'm James, a software engineer, currently living in the San Francisco Bay Area.
+I'm James, a software engineer currently living in the San Francisco Bay Area.
+I

 I was born with [infantile nystagmus syndrome](https://en.wikipedia.org/wiki/Nystagmus).
 This has heavily impacted